How to Trade the ECB Rate Decision

 - Increased speculation: When economic events take place, the volume of trades increase, and are more volatile during the days leading up to the announcement from the European Central Bank

 If you are new to trading, do not hesitate to test this kind of volatile market and different Forex trading strategies first on a demo account.
 Also, do not hesitate to consult the Economic Calendar to know in advance when this kind of major event takes place.
-If you want to try practicing your trading skills under real and live market conditions, click the banner below to get started today!
+If you want to try practicing your trading skills under real and live market conditions, click the banner below to get started:

 What are the Individual ECB Rates?